World Heritage Site Shirakawa-go tour guide

 Myozenji

-Compare with other house’s fireplace I feeled Myozenji was the most warmest fireplace.
-Especially during winter before you leave the each house I prefer to warm up infront of fireplace.
+Compared with other house’s fireplaces I felt Myozenji was the most warmest fireplace.
+Especially during winter before you leave each house I prefer to warm up in front of the fireplace.

 明善寺 囲炉裏